ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 #### iSQL

-Users can manage their databases quickly and easily using iSQL (the Altibase interactive SQL command utility).
+The users can manage their databases quickly and easily using iSQL (the Altibase interactive SQL command utility).

 #### altiComp